Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 * Help button: go to the help screen, the help screen has a link to this documentation

 ### Player information
+This is where you see the information of players.
+You will also create to-be-sent commands here.

+You can choose which information to show by [these button](#player-information-buttons).
+The default is "Overview".

 ### Command information